jon-the-dev/gpt5-mcp-server/README.md

 # GPT-5 MCP Server (TypeScript)

-An MCP server that exposes a `gpt5_query` tool for GPT-5 inference via OpenAI Responses API, with optional Web Search Preview.
-Supports per-call overrides for verbosity, reasoning effort, and other parameters.
+An MCP server that exposes a `gpt5_query` tool for GPT-5 inference via OpenAI Responses API, and a `generate_image` tool for image generation using DALL-E and GPT-Image models.
+Features optional Web Search Preview and per-call overrides for various parameters.

 [日本語はこちら](#ja)

 ## Features

 - TypeScript MCP server using `@modelcontextprotocol/sdk`
 - `gpt5_query` tool
   - `web_search_preview` integration (optional)